How to MIG Weld Stainless to Mild Steel: Step by Step

 However, you must not set an amperage that is too low.
 The puddle must be easy to control, fill the edges, and offer a flat bead.

 While there are many charts online for the correct wire speed and voltage, every welding machine welds a bit differently.
-Every manufacturer optimizes the settings for each machine.
+Every manufacturer optimizes the settings for each machine they make.

-Many welding machines have the voltage and wire speed for each wire diameter and metal thickness imprinted on them.
+Many MIG machines have the voltage and wire speed for each wire diameter and metal thickness imprinted on them.
 You can also find them in the manual or the manufacturer’s internet site.

-As a typical example, to weld 14ga (2mm) thin metals with a tri-mix gas, you can use:
+As an example, to weld 14ga (2 mm) thin metals with a tri-mix gas, you can use:

 - A voltage of 22V.